ibm-cloud-docs/openwhisk/namespaces.md

 </br>

-Do not delete API keys.
+Do not delete service IDs or API keys.
 {: tip}

 ### Are there any limitations for namespaces?

-[Creating APIs with API Gateway](/docs/openwhisk?topic=cloud-functions-apigateway) and the [mobile SDK](/docs/openwhisk?topic=cloud-functions-pkg_mobile_sdk) are not supported for IAM-managed namespaces.
+Using the the [mobile SDK](/docs/openwhisk?topic=cloud-functions-pkg_mobile_sdk) is not supported for IAM-managed namespaces.

 The names of all entities, including actions, triggers, rules, packages, and namespaces, are a sequence of characters that follow the following format:
 * The first character must be an alphanumeric character, or an underscore.